amoh-godwin/Articulae/mds/build_a_clone_of_windows_photos_app.md

     ...
 ```

-*Snippet 50 - the first get_image_at_index creates a thread and calls the underscore _get_image_index method with the thread and then returns, the underscore does the processing and the emit the updateImage signal ith all of the data*
+*Snippet 50 - Its best if slots returns immediately and rather call on another thread to handle the workload.
+So we create an underscore method to handle the workload.
+So all the `get_image_at_index` is doing is to call the underscore `_get_image_at_index` method in a seperate thread.
+The underscore method does the processing and then emit the `updateImage` signal to QML with all of the data we need*

-Receive this signal too in Qml
+Receive this signal in Qml

 > main.qml